 3. Visit your local walk-in centre

 Walk-in centres are for minor illnesses and injuries, for example, sprains, strains, and insect bites. most are open 7 days a week.
-Find your nearest walk-in centre here.
+Find your nearest walk-in centre When to visit an urgent treatment centre (UTC) - NHS

 4. Ask to see a practice nurse